justint42/Scrappy-UFO-Sightings-Website/README.md

 ### Purpose

 The purpose of this analysis is to improve a webpage displaying numerous UFO sightings over the years.
 This improvement would provide a more in-depth analysis of UFO sightings by allowing users to filter for multiple criteria (city, state, country, and UFO shape) at the same time.
-More specifically, the purpose to practice HTML, CSS, and Javascript.
+Ultimately, the purpose of this is to practice joining HTML, CSS, and Javascript.

 ### Results